digitalrebar/provision/doc/arch/data.rst

 The Machine object contains an **Error** field that represents errors encountered while operating on the machine.
 In general, these are errors pertaining to rendering the :ref:`rs_model_bootenv`.

-The Machine parameters are defined as a field on the Machine that is presented as a dicitionary of string keys to arbritary objects.
+The Machine parameters are defined as a special :ref:`rs_model_profiles` on the Machine.
+The profile stores a dicitionary of string keys to arbritary objects.
 These could be strings, bools, numbers, arrays, or objects represented similarly defined dictionaries.
 The machine parameters are available to templates for expansion in them.

+Additionally, the machine maintains an ordered list of profiles that are searched and then finally the **profile**.
+See :ref:`rs_model_profiles` for more information.

 .. index::
   pair: Model; BootEnv